gopheracademy/gopheracademy-web/upcoming/atlas.md

 to change our data model without fear that random services would suddenly break.

-## A Pinch of Rails, a Smattering of Go
+## A Pinch of Rails, a Sprinkle of Go

 While we found that moving our web service to Rails was a huge boost in productivity, we've continued to use Go to build all our internal services.
-Over time we've built shared libaries that make it incredibly simple for us to build new services.
+Over time we've built shared libraries that make it incredibly simple for us to build new services.

 Our common pattern for adding features to Atlas is to separate the